the-riptide/laravel-front-components/readme.md

-# laravel-admin-dash-components
+# laravel-front-components

-## A set of components for building the admin dashboard
+## A set of components for building the front

 This package offers will offer a basic set of components that you can use to build the admin dashboard.